robbystk/emg/README.md

 string specifying color and line style (e.g. `'r-'` for a red, solid line.

 ### compareplot
-Plots a the signals from both exercises and both muscles for a specified subject and rep numbers.
+Plots the signals from both exercises and both muscles for a specified subject and rep numbers.
 **Usage:** `compareplot(array, subject, drep, prep);` where `array` is the 4-D array from which to get the data, `subject` is the subject number to use, `drep`